causalNLP/corr2cause/README.md

 #### Step 2.
 Evaluating Existing Models

 **Shortcut:** To replicate the results, since we save all the output files of our models into the `output` folder (232M).
-Feel free to download them from [here](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.VYGWHY), and run
+Feel free to download them from [here](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.VYGWHY), and use the `data_v2/outputs/` folder by `mv corr2cause_supplementary/data_v2/outputs/ ./data/`.
+Then you can run:

 ```bash
 python code/run_model.py -model_types random gpt huggingface coauthor_files